AlexBAV/cppindriver/README.md

 Device object class can override any dispatch routine[^dispatch] by declaring a public function with the name that follows this template: `drv_dispatch_XXX`, where `XXX` is a major function code, like `create`, `close`, `read`, `write` and so on.
 Overridden dispatch routine must either synchronously complete the passed IRP, or do it asynchronously, as any other WDM driver.

-Library has a wrapper for cancel-safe queue in `csq.h` header, which may be used if the driver needs to safely store passed IRP for later processing.

 ### Creating Device Objects

 Here's the implementation of `Driver_AddDevice` routine for a sample filter driver: